5 Ways to Make the Most of Counseling

 Like any important investment, there can be hesitation regarding spending money.
 It's natural to focus on cost.
 It's also important to consider the cost of not seeking counseling.
 What's the cost for you, for your health, for your relationships?
 While you might be able to figure things out on your own, why not bring in an expert to help you, and accelerate the process?

-Having spent money on my own counseling, I can say that it was well worth it.
+Having spent money on my own therapy, I can say that it was well worth it.
 At the time though, I was hesitant to make the investment.
-My hesitation subsided when I found the right counselor.
+My hesitation subsided when I found the right therapist.

 It turns out that the main factor for successful therapy is the counselor-client match.
 In fact, studies cite the therapeutic relationship as a major predictor for positive outcomes in counseling.